 New meters (sensor nodes) can be added to or existing meters (sensor nodes) can be removed from existing smart meters (sensor networks).
-Such a change should not degrade the reliability of the smart metering systems.
+Such a change should not degrade the reliability of the smart metering services.
 Therefore, sensor networks in USN are required to support scalability.

 Mobility support

-In home areas, a customer can change the positions of appliances.
-This change of position may involve the change of meters’ position in intra-sensor network or inter-sensor networks.
+In some cases, a customer can change the positions of appliances.
+This change of position may involve the changes meters’ position in intra-sensor network or inter-sensor networks.
 Therefore, sensor networks in USN are recommended to support mobility of meters (sensor nodes).

 Delivery latency

-Meter readings should be delivered within a given time.
+Meter reading data should be delivered within a given time.
 For this requirement, USN is recommended to guarantee data delivery within a given time.

 Fault detection and recovery

-In case that sensor nodes in USN use wireless communications, there is a possibility of link failure between nodes due to the characteristics of wireless communication protocols.
-Such a failure can give negative effects on reliability and delivery latency of the smart metering systems.
+When sensor nodes in USN use wireless communications, there is a possibility of link failure between nodes due to the characteristics of wireless communication protocols.
+Such a failure can give negative effects on reliability and delivery latency of the smart metering services.
 USN is recommended to detect faults and recover from the faults.

 Security

-Meter readings and messages may be transferred to/from operators and meters by hop-by-hop transmission among sensor nodes.
+Meter reading data and messages may be transferred to/from operators and meters by hop-by-hop transmission among sensor nodes.
 Therefore, hop-by-hop security among sensor nodes is recommended to be implemented.

 Connectivity

-Meter readings, obtained from each sensor node, are collected by a gateway, and then the collected meter readings are delivered to metering operators through communication networks.
+Meter reading data, obtained from each sensor node, are collected by a gateway, and then the collected meter reading data are delivered to metering operators through transport networks.
 In addition, control messages of the operators are also delivered to each sensor node.
 For doing this, connectivity between sensor nodes, connectivity between sensor nodes and the gateway, and connectivity between the gateway and outside other networks are recommended to be guaranteed.

-QoS support

-As shown in the scenario 7.1, meter readings can be obtained by all sensor nodes in a network simultaneously according to metering schedule and demands of metering operators.
-All the measured data would be concentrated into a gateway for meter reading collection.
-Such a phenomenon leads to transmission failures between sensor nodes and increase in network congestion.
-Therefore, USN is recommended to support QoS to minimize the failures and network congestion for supporting reliability and realtime delivery of smart metering systems.

-Address assignment

-To support bidirectional communications in smart metering systems, data transmission between two sensor nodes and between sensor nodes and a gateway should be supported.
-For doing this, each sensor node is recommended to be assigned a unique address.

 Unicasting & Multicasting

-A unicasting service is required to be supported among sensor nodes in order that obtained meter readings are delivered to metering operators.
+A unicasting service is required to be supported among sensor nodes in order that obtained meter reading data are delivered to metering operators.
 Furthermore, control messages of metering operators should be delivered to all of sensor nodes.
 Therefore, multicasting is required to be supported.

 Bibliography